| WHY

 the registry has sufficient numbers of horses registered,

-Dr. Cothran would like blood samplings
+Dr. Cothran would like blood samplings from two dozen low

-from two dozen low factored horses and samples from high
+factored horses and samples from high factored horses to

-factored horses to study and compare.
-The goal would be
+study and compare.
+The goal would be to see if at the molecular

-between the two types.
+level he can see a difference between the two types.

 This